 RME audio interfaces support multi-client operation.
 This means several programs can be used at the same time.
-Also all formats, like ASIO, MME and GSIF can be used simultaneously.
+Also ASIO and WDM can be used simultaneously.
 The use of multi-client operation requires to follow two simple rules:

 • Multi-client operation requires identical sample rates!